cure53/DOMPurify/README.md

 If not even `toStaticHTML` is supported, DOMPurify does nothing at all.
 It simply returns exactly the string that you fed it.

+DOMPurify also exposes a property called `isSupported`, which tells you whether DOMPurify will be able to do its job.

 ## What about DOMPurify and Trusted Types?

 In version 1.0.9, support for [Trusted Types API](https://github.com/WICG/trusted-types) was added to DOMPurify.